In some cases, we earn commissions from affiliate links in our posts.

 A Kind of Murder – 2016 – While obsessing over an unsolved murder, an architect fantasizes about killing his wife – until she turns up dead.
 Set in 1960s New York.
 This one's great if you're craving a period mystery.

 Miss Fisher's Murder Mysteries – 2012 to present – Set in 1920s Australia, Phryne Fisher almost feels like the character Agatha Christie might have created if she'd set out to write a younger sleuth.
+It's almost worth watching just for the fashions and interiors.

 Father Brown – 2013 to present – If your favorite Christie mysteries are the ones set in peaceful English villages, Father Brown will help you get your fix.